Space warfare: Space warfare in science fiction

-Space-based vehicular combat is portrayed in many movies and video games, most notably Star Wars, "Stargate", Halo, Descent, Gundam, Macross, Babylon 5, and Star Trek.
+Space-based vehicular combat is portrayed in many movies and video games, most notably Star Wars, Stargate, Halo, Descent, Gundam, Macross, Babylon 5, Star Trek, and Star Citizen.
 Games such as the Homeworld series have interesting concepts for space warfare, such as 3D battle formations, plasma-based projectors that get their energy from a ship's propulsion system, and automated uncrewed space combat vehicles.
 Other series, such as Gundam, prominently show vehicular combat in and among many near future concepts, such as O'Neill cylinders.

 Fictional galaxies with space warfare are far too many to list, but popular examples include Star Trek (in all of its forms), Star Wars, Halo, Stargate, Warhammer 40,000, Babylon 5, Buck Rogers, Flash Gordon, Battlestar Galactica, Mass Effect, Freespace and many comic book franchises.
 Video games often touch the subject; the Wing Commander franchise is a prototypical example.
 Few games try to simulate realistic distance and speed, though Independence War and Frontier: Elite II both do, as does the board game Attack Vector: Tactical.

 Many authors have either used a galaxy-spanning fictional empire as background or written about the growth and/or decline of such an empire.
 Said empire's capital is often a core world, such as a planet relatively close to a galaxy's supermassive black hole.
 Characterization can vary wildly from malevolent forces attacking sympathetic victims to apathetic bureaucracies to more reasonable entities focused on social progress, and anywhere in between.
 Scifi writers generally posit some form of faster-than-light drive in order to facilitate interstellar war.
-Writers such as Larry Niven have developed plausible interplanetary conflict based on human colonization of the asteroid belt and outer planets via technologies using currently known physics.
+Writers such as Larry Niven and duo James S. A. Corey have developed plausible interplanetary conflict based on human colonization of the asteroid belt and outer planets via technologies using currently known physics.